 That’s not all–according to BusinessWire, the trend shows no sign of stopping, and the recurring billing management market is expected to reach USD 10,772.14 million by 2025.

 There are two basic types of recurring payments: fixed and variable.
-In the following sections, we’ll go over them and explain the differences between them.
+In the following sections, we’ll go over them and explain their differences.

 Fixed Recurring Payments